Money Smarts Blog

 - Pool noodles: now's the time of year to stock up on pool noodles.
 Recycle your new (or used) pool noodles into fun Halloween decorations and costumes.
 Here are some fun ideas to get you started:

 - Halloween wreath – get creative with your shapes.
 You can create a traditional round wreath OR fold your noodle into a triangle and wrap it with yellow, white and orange streamers to make candy corn.

 - Spooky spider – pools noodles painted black make for great spider legs.
 Cut them in half and connect them using electrical tape and you’ll have a large, super spooky arachnid.

 - Halloween candles – paint your noodles a spooky color and top them with the same color flameless votive candle.
 If you want to step it up a notch, use a hot glue gun and colored glue sticks to create the appearance of melted wax.

-- Jellyfish – using packing tape, attach crumbled up wavy strips of silver tissue paper to the rim of a clear umbrella.
+- Jellyfish: using packing tape, attach crumpled up wavy strips of silver tissue paper to the rim of a clear umbrella.
 Wrap a string of battery-operated LED lights around the handle (or under the umbrella) and you’ve got a costume that is fun and weather resistant.

-Remember, you can create a fun, festive Halloween atmosphere with spending an arm and a leg.
+Remember, you can create a fun, festive Halloween atmosphere without spending an arm and a leg.
 You are limited, only by your creativity.
 What are your favorite Halloween hacks?